AmitDas4321/Stackposts/README.md

 ## Prerequisites
 Ensure you have the following installed:
 - **Python 3.x**: The script requires Python 3 or later.
-- **Internet Connection**: The script communicates with Firebase to check disallowed domains.
+- **Internet Connection**: The script requires an active internet connection to perform the signups.

 ## Installation